Pat chance: Theo douses talk of Cubs making splashy deadline deal

 With the exception of a couple of pitchers coming back from the disabled list just after the All-Star break, this might be as good as it gets for the Cubs.

-These faces, these players – this group that was good enough to win a World Series a year ago only to sputter to a losing record with one series to play before the break.
+These faces, these players, this group that was good enough to win a World Series a year ago only to sputter to a losing record with one series to play before the break.

-“Look, if we can improve the club through trade, we will, but our biggest fixes are inside the clubhouse,” team president Theo Epstein said Thursday as the Cubs recalled postseason hero Kyle Schwarber from the minors, re-installed him into the middle of the lineup, then lost 11-2 to the first-place Brewers to drop a season-worst 4½ games behind.
+“Look, if we can improve the club through trade, we will, but our biggest fixes are inside the clubhouse,” team president Theo Epstein said Thursday as the Cubs recalled postseason hero Kyle Schwarber from the minors, re-installed him in the middle of the lineup, then lost to the first-place Brewers 11-2 to drop a season-worst 4½ games back.

-The Cubs have been linked to every big-name controllable starting pitcher on the market from Sonny Gray to Justin Verlander.
+The Cubs have been linked to every big-name, controllable starting pitcher on the market, from Sonny Gray to Justin Verlander.
 But having the wherewithal and the desire to compete against more aggressive teams with deep farm systems and .600 winning percentages is another matter.

 “This is largely the same club that averaged 100 wins a year over the last two years,” Epstein said.
 “There’s not a player we realistically can bring in from the outside that’s going to spur us to play at that level.
 We’re going to get to a point of playing at that level because of the guys who are here.